OFFIS-DAI/Mango.jl/docs/src/getting_started.md

 # Getting Started with Mango.jl

 In this getting started guide, we will explore the essential features of Mango.jl, starting with a simple example using the express-api, followed by a more in-depth example of two ping pong agents that exchange messages in a container.
 Here, we will manually set up a container with the TCP protocol, define ping pong agents, and enable them to exchange messages.
 This way allows better customization but may need more boilerplate code.
-Because of this we recommend using the express-api-style if possible.

 You can also find working examples of the following code in [examples.jl](../../test/examples.jl).

 ## 0. Quickstart

-In Mango.jl, you can define agents using a number of roles using [`@role`](@ref) and [`agent_composed_of`](@ref), or directly [`@agent`](@ref).
+In Mango.jl, you can define agents using a number of roles using [`@role`](@ref) and [`agent_composed_of`](@ref), or directly using [`@agent`](@ref).
 To define the behavior of the agents, [`handle_message`](@ref) can be defined, and messages can be send using [`send_message`](@ref).
-To run the agents with a specific protocol in real time the express-way is to use [`run_with_tcp`](@ref), which will distribute the agents to tcp-containers and accepts a function in which some agent intializiation and/or trigger-code could be put in The following example illustrates the basic usage of the functions.
+To run the agents with a specific protocol in real time the fastest way is to use [`run_with_tcp`](@ref), which will distribute the agents to tcp-containers and accepts a function in which some agent intializiation and/or trigger-code could be put.
+The following example illustrates the basic usage of the functions.

 ```jldoctest
 using Mango